Cheese-oOo/muos-modplayer/README.md

 ## License (or, "The Legal Stuff You Won't Read")

-MIT License.
-Do whatever you want.
+ GPL-3.0 license.
 Just don't blame us if your computer explodes.